How not to get DECLINE on your mortgage application

 Every lender would have specific lending criteria that would apply to all applications and if you do not fit the rules, your mortgage will not be approved.

-We have access to all lending criteria in one place and can choose the right lender that fit your circumstances the first time round.
+We have access to all lending criteria in one place and can choose the right lender that fits your circumstances the first time around.

 2. Low credit score or adverse credit history